Amalia Domingo Soler: Women's rights

-There is a lot of correspondence that she receives and to which she responds personally.
-The spiritualists, aware of her hardship, help her by giving her stamps, paper, envelopes, ink, a writing pad.
-Everything is smoothed out.
+There was a lot of correspondence that Soler received and to which she responded personally.
+The spiritualists, aware of her hardship, helped her by giving her stamps, paper, envelopes, ink, a writing pad.
 At the end of August 1877, an article was published in El Diario de Barcelona in which atrocities were said about Spiritism.
-L.Llach encourages her to answer in the terms she considers appropriate.
+Llach encouraged Soler to answer in the terms she considers appropriate.
 Shortly after, she was consecrated as a defender of Spiritism thanks to the controversy held with D. Vicente de Manterola.
-This will not be the only controversy whe maintains; whe will repeat it again, a few years later, with a Piarist, Father Sallarés, and with a Jesuit, Father Fita, and which will be collected in a book entitled Impressions and comments on the sermons of a Piarist and a Jesuit.
+This will not be the only controversy she maintains; a few years later, with a Piarist, Father Sallarés, and with a Jesuit, Father Fita, and which will be collected in a book entitled Impressions and comments on the sermons of a Piarist and a Jesuit.

-Coinciding with the controversy with D. Vicente de Manterola, L. Llach and the spiritist editor Juan Torrents proposed the creation of a spiritist weekly directed by her, for women and in which only women write.
-La Luz del Porvenir and Cándida Sanz, Matilde Fernandez, Encarnación del Riego, etc. will write in it.
-The list would be endless.
-Her collaborators send her articles from all Spanish-speaking countries and she maintains a relationship of close friendship with them.
-Some letters that remain from this correspondence are a good reflection.
+Coinciding with the controversy with D. Vicente de Manterola, Llach and the spiritist editor Juan Torrents proposed the creation of a spiritist weekly directed by her, for women and in which only women write.
+La Luz del Porvenir and Cándida Sanz, Matilde Fernandez, Encarnación del Riego, and others will write in it.
+Her collaborators sent her articles from all Spanish-speaking countries and she maintained a relationship of close friendship with them.

-With this she becomes a pioneer defender of women's rights, demanding the right to education, the free exercise of all professions, equal rights and salaries, independence, dignity.
+With this, Soler became a pioneer defender of women's rights, demanding the right to education, the free exercise of all professions, equal rights and salaries, independence, dignity.
 With respect to education, she defended the need to change the female educational system, because until then, women's education was very superficial, designed to develop in a domestic environment and not designed to be able to develop in a professional environment.

-The first issue of La Luz del Porvenir is suspended by judicial means for 42 weeks.
-She is not afraid and releases The Echo of Truth, with the same characteristics and the same collaborators.
-It will continue to be published until an amnesty makes the publication of La Luz del Porvenir possible again.
-This weekly will be published until 1900, the year in which Amalia decides to stop publishing it due to the serious financial problems that the magazine is going through.
+The first issue of La Luz del Porvenir was suspended by judicial means for 42 weeks.
+Soler released The Echo of Truth, with the same characteristics and the same collaborators.
+It continued to be published until an amnesty made the publication of La Luz del Porvenir possible again.
+This weekly was published until 1900, the year in which Amalia stopped publishing it due to the serious financial problems that the magazine was going through.

-Amalia's work does not end with the publication of the weekly but is enhanced with actions in other fields, meeting the needs of the most disadvantaged, collecting aid for those affected by the floods in Murcia, visiting prisoners in the prisons of Barcelona, visiting hospitals to give comfort with his presence and his words to as many people as need it.
-She, along with other spiritualists (Luis Vives y Vives), founded the Society of Civil Burials given the difficulty that lay people and non-Catholics encounter in burying her relatives in a dignified and economical manner.
+Soler's work did not end with the publication of the weekly but was enhanced with actions in other fields, meeting the needs of the most disadvantaged, collecting aid for those affected by the floods in Murcia, visiting prisoners in the prisons of Barcelona, visiting hospitals to give comfort with his presence and his words to as many people as need it.
+She, along with other spiritualists (Luis Vives y Vives), founded the Society of Civil Burials given the difficulty that lay people and non-Catholics encountered in burying their relatives in a dignified and economical manner.